Re-posting an old post to celebrate the spirit of Christmas! Merry Christmas everyone!

-The hut they called home was a mirror to the poverty that chocked their lives.
-On the door Ebhalin had glued a star that she had sketched to welcome Christmas.
-Their father, a paralytic, eagerly awaited their return, a futile wait.
-He regretted his failure and the brunt his children had to bear for his pains.
+Their father, a paralytic, eagerly awaited their return smiling at the star that Ebhalin had glued upon their door, one she had diligently sketched.
+He regretted his failure and the brunt his children had to bear.
 Sanbor and Ebhalin had mastered the appalling truth of ignoring their childhood and toiled hard with petty chores.
 Stomachs were always unfilled and sleep was never ample.
 Their fragile bodies had mastered the art of patiently accepting the yoke of malevolence.
-No night differed from the other, after a petty dinner, the fervent children would narrate their innocent adventures to their Pa and then he would tell them stories.
-Today he described Christmas tales-birth of Christ, gift the Magi, the three wise men, who brought for infant Jesus, angels singing in heaven.
+No day differed from the other.
+Yet after a petty dinner, the fervent children would narrate their innocent adventures to their Pa and then he would tell them stories.
+Today he described Christmas tales-birth of Christ, the Magi, three wise men who brought gifts for infant Jesus while angels sang in heaven.
 They listened with awe and were soon lulled into so peaceful a slumber dreaming about Christmas.

-Two days hence life was no longer the one Sanbor used to know.
-There were no adventures, no happy gatherings before bedtime, no stories to drown into.
-It was Christmas day and he sat at the porch of his house gazing at the heavenly bodies and holding onto the star Ebhalin had sketched.
+Two days hence life was no longer the same.
+There were no adventures, no happy gatherings before bedtime, no stories to drown oneself into.
+It was Christmas day and he sat at the porch of his hut gazing at the heavenly bodies, holding onto the star that Ebhalin had sketched.
 He knew that the Magi had come for his sister and brother but little did he know that he had exalted himself to the heights of the Magi for it is transcendental to give than to receive.

 “So humble yourself under the mighty power of God, and in his good time He will honour you” – 1 Peter, 5:6.